ria5ingh/IPInfoExt/README.md

 * Shows open ports and highlights risky ones, provides information for flagged open ports.
 * Lists Shodan tags indicating potential threats
 * Computes a risk score and labels the site as Safe, Low, Medium, High, or Critical
 * Includes a direct link to view the server’s location on Google Maps
+* Shows if a website is running on HTTP (insecure) or HTTPS (secure)

 ---